-- 1. The Applicant proposes to divert groundwater at 350.0 GPM up to 145.91 AF annually by means of two production wells, ML #1 (GWIC ID: 85280) and ML #2 (GWIC ID: 125958), from January 1 December 31 for multiple domestic and commercial uses and from April 20 October 10 for lawn and garden irrigation.
-The maximum proposed flow rates of ML #1 and ML #2 will be 181.0 GPM and 169.0 GPM, respectively.
-The Applicant proposes to use a volume of 106.31 AF to supply the multiple domestic use for 481 households, 11.34 AF for commercial uses, and 28.26 AF to irrigate 15.7 acres of lawn and garden. - 2.
-The two points of diversion (PODs) are in the SESESW (ML #1) and the NENESW (ML #2) of Section 6, Township 30N, Range 20W, Flathead County, Montana (Figure 1).
-The multiple domestic, commercial, and lawn and garden purposes requested in this permit application are distributed across several subdivisions (collectively referred to as the Meadow Lakes) within the Meadow Lake County Water and Sewer District (District) boundary.
+1. The Applicant proposes to divert groundwater at 475.0 GPM up to 66.24 AF annually by means of three production wells, ML #1 (GWIC ID: 85280), ML #2 (GWIC ID: 125958), and ML #3 (GWIC ID: 319658) from January 1 - December 31 for multiple domestic and commercial uses and from April 20 - October 10 for lawn and garden irrigation.
+The maximum proposed flow rates of ML #1, ML #2, and ML #3 will be 181.0 GPM, 169.0 GPM, and 125.0 GPM, respectively.
+The Applicant proposes to use a volume of 50.13 AF to supply the multiple domestic needs for 179 households, and 16.11 AF to irrigate 8.95 acres of lawn and garden.
+No volume is requested with this application for commercial uses, only flow rate from the new well ML #3.
+The volume needed for the existing and planned commercial uses in this development is provided by existing Provisional Permit 76LJ 28809-00 and pending Provisional Permit Application 76LJ 30158802.

+2. The three points of diversion (PODs) are in the SESESW (ML #1), NENESW (ML #2), and SESWSE (ML #3) of Section 6, Township 30N, Range 20W, Flathead County, Montana (Figure 1).
+The multiple domestic, commercial, and lawn and garden purposes requested in this permit application are to be distributed across several subdivisions (collectively referred to as the Meadow Lakes) within the Meadow Lake County Water and Sewer District (District) boundary.
 The Meadow Lakes, which will include the proposed uses if this permit is granted, are served by the District's Public Water Supply (PWS) system.
 The places of use of these proposed purposes in the Meadow Lakes are in Flathead County, Montana, within the following legally described locations (Figure 1):